Tr0py/Tr0py/README.md

 - ⚡ Fun fact: ...
 -->

-I'm a prospective CS Ph.D. student, currently a research assistant at Nankai University.
-I love all kinds of system problems.
+I'm going to be a PhD student in Computer Science at Rice University. :) I love all kinds of system problems.

 Here's my [homepage](https://tr0py.github.io/).